Binary-Hive/mynt-documentation/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to {{ project name here }} documentation!
+Thank you for considering contributing to Mynt documentation!
 Your help is greatly appreciated.

 ---
 **!!
 IMPORTANT !!**